RakhithJK/BishopFox-sliver-wiki/Home.md

-# Welcome to the sliver wiki!
+# Welcome to the Sliver wiki!

-If you want to use sliver and you're not sure where to start, checkout [getting started](https://github.com/BishopFox/sliver/wiki/Getting-Started).
+If you want to use Sliver and you're not sure where to start, checkout [getting started](https://github.com/BishopFox/sliver/wiki/Getting-Started).

 ## What is sliver?